MFS4711/Hackathon-1-Quiz-Game/README.md

 Use of ChatGPT supported clarification of coding issues faced as well as providing suggestions for improvement.

 ### Image Sources
+The Bookshelf background image that we used for the first and last page was taken form [Unsplash](https://unsplash.com/)

 ### Icons/Styles